codeThatThinks/ianglen.me/misc/cheap-ebay-electronics.md

 This module will run off 3.3-5V, as it includes an onboard voltage regulator. **However, since this module does not include a level shifter, maximum logic voltage is 3.46V.
 5V logic will fry the MPU-6050.** Communication is done through I<sup>2</sup>C.

-It is available on eBay for about ~$2-4.
-Search "GY-521".
+It is available on eBay for about $2-4.
+Search "6DOF IMU" or "GY-521".

 ### GY-80